pablobernabeu/Data-is-present/README.md

 ## Activities

 The **ultimate activities of this project are open data hackathons**.
-To facilitate access to the hackathons, introductory and intermediate workshops in [R](https://www.r-project.org) will be offered for free.
+To facilitate access to these, introductory and intermediate workshops in [R](https://www.r-project.org) will be offered for free.
 The reason for choosing R is that it has great resources for all things data, and for creating reproducible reports and dashboards.
 All activities will be carried out in various cities of the UK.

 ### R workshops